denvercude/sues-world-tour/README.md

 Sue is a plastic dinosaur found in the sands of Pismo Beach, California.
 She travels by mail with instructions and an upload password.
 Each recipient takes a photo of Sue at a local landmark, uploads it, and passes her along to someone new.

 Follow Sue’s journey as she explores the world.

-This full-stack portfolio project is built with Next.js, React, and Supabase, enabling users to view and contribute to Sue's growing gallery.

 ---

 ## Features